Thursday, 29 June 2017

 End of term

 My official retirement date was two days ago on the last day of term, Tuesday 27th June.
-However I may be returning to school in August after all for a few months, because I have been asked to stay on for a specific and very valid reason.
-And I am very willing to do so.
+However I may be returning to school in August after all for a few months, because I have been asked to stay on for a few weeks to cover a gap, although this may not be necessary.
 So my retiral has been very low key, although my department colleagues surprised me with a lovely card and flowers and a bottle of wine on the last day.

-My feelings of celebration have therefore been muted, but none the worse for that; I can sometimes be guilty of becoming over-excited about life's events.
+My feelings of celebration have therefore been muted, but none the worse for that; I can sometimes be guilty of becoming over-excited about life's events, and then sometimes I get a sense of anti-climax.
 Instead I feel quietly happy that I am entering a new phase of my life, and of course delighted that I am on holiday.

 I have had a very pleasant couple of days pottering around the house doing admin and spending some quality time with Tom the cat.
 James and I went to the ELO concert last night at the Hydro and it was excellent just like last year.